cjaiello/Slack-Standup-Report-Bot/README.md

 * Install python3 (Mac: `brew install python3`, and ff you don't have homebrew for the above step, get it here: https://docs.brew.sh/Installation; Windows: https://phoenixnap.com/kb/how-to-install-python-3-windows)
 * Install `virtualenv` via `pip3 install virtualenv`

-### Setup, without Slack Integration (Allows you to still make HTML, CSS, and some Python changes)
+### Local Setup (Does not have Slack integration but allows you to still view the standup form and submit it to the database, letting you see what you need when making all HTML, all CSS, and some Python changes)
 * Git clone this directory onto your computer
 * Use `cd Slack-Standup-Report-Bot` to change directories into your Slack-Standup-Report-Bot copy
 * Run `virtualenv venv --system-site-packages` in that directory